 Some studies developed worldwide tried to find the relationship between biological and physicochemical indices for water quality assessment.
-One of the most complete approaches in this sense was the study made by [10], who studied 49 different water, pollution, and sediment types in 15 rivers in China.
+One of the most complete approaches in this sense was the study made by [8], w ho studied 49 different water, pollution, and sediment types in 15 rivers in China.
 Their analysis included 5 biological indices: taxa richness, BMWQ, t-BMWQ, a-BMWQ, and density.
 In this study, no direct relationship was found between these indices and State Environmental Protection Administration types of water established for China for medium coarse and fine substrates.
-On the other hand, [5] evaluated 20 sites in the Richmond River catchment in Australia, finding that the most sensitive index was SIGNAL 2, and the most robust one was the Family Richness percentage.
-They concluded that the EPT index showed the response to habitat qualities and water quality at the same time.
+On the other hand, [5] concluded that the EPT index showed the response to habitat qualities and water quality at the same time.
 They also concluded that the EPT index was significantly affected by the riparian vegetation at the river borders, which is highly related to land use.
-Similarly, a study by [45] in the Otun River in Colombia found a relationship between biological and chemical indexes.
+Similarly, a study by [9] in the Otun River in Colombia found a relationship between biological and chemical indexes.
 They concluded that the BMWP/Col and ICOMO index were related to rainy and dry seasons.
-A similar result was found by [46], who found that BMWP/Col values and the ICOMI, ICOMO and ICOSUS indicators coincided for the Cauca River in the urban area of tPopayan, Colombia.
-Another example of this relation is the case of the study made by [8], which showed that BMWP for rivers in Thailand was related to water quality established by chemical methods.
-In the same way, [9] figured that there was a good correlation between physicochemical parameters such as temperature, electrical conductivity (EC), and BOD (Biological Oxygen Demand); and the presence or absence of certain species of macroinvertebrates at Moiben River, Kenya [10].
-Besides these results, most of these methods and their comparisons showed that it is necessary to analyze, complement, and develop regional indices further to understand the freshwater ecosystems in a holistic way [8], [10], [11].
-These studies also concluded that as macroinvertebrate classification at the species level could be difficult, the selection of a few indicator species in each ecosystem could be useful, and the classification to the trophic guilds approach could give more accurate results [10], [12], [13].
+A similar result was found by [10] who found that BMWP/Col values and the ICOMI,

+ICOMO and ICOSUS indicators coincided for the Cauca River in the urban area of Popayan, Colombia.
+Another example of this relation is the case of the study made by [11] which showed that BMWP for rivers in Thailand was related to water guality established by chemical methods.
+In the same way, [12] figured that there was a good correlation between physicochemical parameters such as temperature, electrical conductivity (EC), and BOD (Biological Oxygen Demand); and the presence or absence of certain species of macroinvertebrates at Moiben River, Kenya [8].
+Besides these results, most of these methods and their comparisons showed that it is necessary to analyze, complement, and develop regional indices further to understand the freshwater ecosystems in a holistic way [8, 11, 13].
+These studies also concluded that as macroinvertebrate classification at the species level could be difficult, the selection of a few indicator species in each ecosystem could be useful, and the classification to the trophic guilds approach could give more accurate results [8, 14, 15].
 To our knowledge, many of the high Andean Catchment biomonitoring assessments by macroinvertebrates use adapted indexes or general indexes to qualify water quality.
-Still, they do not correlate them with water quality physicochemical indexes [14]-[17].
+Still, they do not correlate them with water quality physicochemical indexes [16-19].